• Skip to primary navigation

 Flea allergies are prevalent in cats and can often look the same as other cat skin problems.

-• Symptoms: for fleas, excessive scratching, especially neck and legs, and possibly red or flaky skin patches.
-For ticks, skin irritation and inflammation at the attachment site.
+• Symptoms: Fleas can cause excessive scratching, especially on the neck and legs, and possibly red or flaky skin patches.
+For ticks, skin irritation and inflammation might occur at the attachment site.

-• Causes: exposure to fleas or ticks in the outdoors or, in the case of fleas, other animals that may be carrying them or bringing them inside.
+• Causes: Skin problems may develop after exposure to fleas or ticks in the outdoors or, in the case of fleas, other animals that may be carrying them or bringing them inside.

 Cat with fleas being brushed